 Sometimes the most unlikely objects are used as silencers, such as as so-called "bottle silencers" which can be fashioned from household items, though their effectiveness is significantly lower than a purpose-built silencer's.

 Due to the perception that silencers are primarily used to aid and abet crime, private ownership or possession of a silencer is illegal in several U.S. states, including California and New Jersey.
 In the states where silencers aren't illegal, there is still a Federal approval procedure that has to be followed (which can take months, because only a small number of officials are assigned to approving purchases of silencers and other devices regulated under the National Firearms Act[[note]]Other NFA items include machine guns, short-barreled rifles and [[SawedOffShotgun shotguns]], and very high-caliber (as in larger than .50 caliber) firearms.
-Silencers, however, are the the most common NFA items, probably because they're less expensive and fewer states outright ban them.[[/note]]) and a $200 Federal tax that has to be paid in order to purchase one.
+Silencers, however, are the the most common NFA items, probably because they're less expensive and fewer states outright ban them[[/note]]) and a $200 Federal tax that has to be paid in order to purchase one.
 This is why the average HollywoodSilencer is just a metal tube and still produces a large muzzle flash; Hollywood propmasters don't want to pay thousands of dollars replacing and registering worn-out working silencers.
-Interestingly despite the stricter gun controls it's a lot easier to buy a silencer in the UK and other European countries than in the US due to having never been painted with the brush of criminality.
+Interestingly, despite the stricter gun controls, it's a lot easier to buy a silencer in the UK and other European countries than in the U.S., due to them having never been painted with the brush of "criminality".

 But now [[HeKnowsTooMuch you know too much]] [[labelnote:☞]]fwip![[/labelnote]].